World Chess Championship 2016: Game 4: Karjakin–Carlsen, ½–½

 Both players repeated the classical Ruy Lopez opening from Game 2, but this time White went with the main line 6.Re1.
 After White avoided the Marshall Attack with 8.h3, the pace slowed at move 11, with Carlsen thinking for 4 minutes before Karjakin took 10 minutes on his 12th.

-The game developed into a sharp middlegame when Karjakin played 18.
-Bxh6, but Carlsen navigated the complications better, gaining a small advantage.
+The game developed into a sharp middlegame when Karjakin played 18.Bxh6, but Carlsen navigated the complications better, gaining a small advantage.
 Karjakin eventually decided to trade queens and enter an inferior endgame.
 Carlsen was pressing along the way, but Karjakin defended stubbornly, and Carlsen's 45...f4? made the position easier to defend.
 The game was drawn after 94 moves.

-Chessbase opined that, after four games, Karjakin still has to find a way to put Carlsen under pressure while Carlsen has to do the same to win his good positions.
+Chessbase opined that, after four games, Karjakin still had to find a way to put Carlsen under pressure while Carlsen has to do the same to win his good positions.